Tiendil/brigid/README.md

 # Brigid

-A simple blog engine, but not simpler than it should be.
+A simple blog engine—but not simpler than it should be.

-## Demo
+## **Demo**

-- My blog: [tiendil.org](https://tiendil.org/) — look there to see all the features in action.
+- My blog: [tiendil.org](https://tiendil.org/) — see it in action with all features.
-- Sources of the blog: https://github.com/Tiendil/tiendil-org-content — look there to see how content is organized.
+- Sources of the blog: [tiendil-org-content](https://github.com/Tiendil/tiendil-org-content) — see how the content is organized.

-Or run from the root of the repository:
+Or run the project from the root of this repository:

 ```bash
 poetry install